crossutility/Quantumult-X/README.md

 Quantumult Experiment

 ### New Features
+* Since HTTP proxy has compatibility issues with some apps, we removed it from Quantumult X; But the MitM HTTPS decryption and rewrite are both working with traffic through TUN interface.
 * Filter works on UDP traffic and UDP destination port can be set as whitelist.
 * Server can have it's own server_check_url instead of the global server_check_url.
 * User-Agent(lower priority than Host) type of filter works on TUN traffic.